GDSC-ADEK/gdsc-solution/README.md

 # Krin Sranan

-This is the 2021 submission of Anton de Kom Universiteit Suriname's GDSC club for the 2021 GDSC solution challenge.
+This is the submission of Anton de Kom Universiteit Suriname's GDSC club for the 2022 GDSC solution challenge.
 It addresses the following Sustainable Development goals:

-1. sustainable cities and  communities
+1. responsible consumption  and production
 2. Climate action
 2. life below water